proxyrunner/ultimate-cli-handbook/README.md

 The ultimate reference for copy and paste commands.
 I've been wanting to do this for a while, mostly to make life easier.
 There is currently no formality, so I'll be architecting that while simulatenously updating this repository.

-This repository mostly consists of directions to immediate configurations. __Theory will not be discussed.__ Anyway, lets get down to business!
+This repository mostly consists of directions to immediate configurations. __Theory will not be discussed!__ For more information on this, please review the [FAQ](https://github.com/gil-ryan/ultimate-cli-handbook#learn-more-faq) below.
+Anyway, lets get down to business!

 ## Getting started